owikle/topicmodeling/content/1-analysis.md

 Why digital text analysis?
 - For exploration, hypothesis generation
+    - Playing around with text (even if you don't know what you're doing) can be an effective way to gain a new perspective on the texts you study
 - To expand the audience for under-recognized texts

 Tools you know about/are using to analyze and visualize text?